mad01/mad01.github.io/_posts/2016-01-11-python-protobuf-over-http.md

 categories: protobuf python http
 ---

 The point of this is a smal example on how you could use protobuf to send data over http.
-In this example i will be using falcon for the server and a command line tool as the client.
-The example will just be a simple ping/pong a message and a channel sent to the server that will return pong and the message and channel sent.
+In this example i will be using Python and the packet falcon for the server.
+A command line tool as the client.
+The example will just be a simple ping/pong containing a message, channel, and PING or PONG sent to the server.
+The server will respond with the same message and channel and a PONG.

-lets first start with the structure of the files is like the following. all files used can be found on github see source in the end of the post.
+lets first start with the structure of the files is like the following. all files used can be found on github see source in the end of the post. a note some in the source there is some extra code that is removed to not clutter the example.
 {% highlight bash %}
 protobuf
 ├── client.py